jhakala/BHAnalysis/README.md

 ###iib) Customize crabConfig_2015DpmptRecoV4.py
 The relevant things to customize for running on the grid are:
-- inputdataSet -- this should point to the dataset as found on DAS, see Useful Links below.
+- inputdataSet -- this should point to the dataset as found on DAS and MiniAOD campaign twiki, see Useful Links below.
 - lumiMask -- for processing data, this should point toward the golden JSON.
 - storageSite -- this should point to your T2 or T3 where you have write access.